-I am currently an Associate Researcher at the Institute for Interdisciplinary Information Science (IIIS), Tsinghua University.
+I am currently a researcher fellow at the Institute for Interdisciplinary Information Science (IIIS), Tsinghua University.
 I received my PhD in Physics from Peking University in 2005, where I was trained in the nanofabrication and transport measurement in the electron microscopy laboratory.
 I was a post-doc from 2006-2007 at the University of Wisconsin-Madison, where I worked on spintronics nanodevices.
 In 2007, I moved to Michigan State University as a research associate, focusing on an experimental approach to acceptor-based quantum computing.
 From 2009 to 2012, I worked as a postdoctoral research fellow at the Institute for Quantum Computing, University of Waterloo, where my research was focused on single-electron devices for spin-based quantum information processing.

 My research focuses on the superconducting qubit and mesoscopic investigation of transport phenomena in quantum systems for quantum computing.